mykelismyname/micheal/README.md

 ▪ MSc Scholarship, Data Science and Analytics, Cardiff University, 2016 - 2017

-▪ Best Oral Presentation at the MSc Student and Modelling Fellow Programme 2017 Showcase Event, Aneurin Bevan University Health Board | NHS Wales.
+▪ Best Oral Presentation at the MSc Student and Modelling Fellow Programme 2017 Showcase Event, Aneurin Bevan University Health Board (NHS Wales).

 ▪ Active Volunteer of the Mozilla project 2015 a part of the Mozilla Reps Program (2012-2016) under Mozilla Foundation.